 Which States Require That I Notify an Officer That I’m Carrying?

-There are currently 12 states, along with the District of Columbia, that require you to notify law enforcement upon first contact that you are concealed carrying.
+Although subject to change, there are currently 12 states, along with the District of Columbia, that require you to notify law enforcement upon first contact that you are concealed carrying.
 In addition, although there is no state law requiring notification in California, some counties include a must-notify restriction on permits.
 There are an additional 14 states with laws that stipulate you must notify only when asked by law enforcement.

 - California — Although there is no state law, some counties are including a must-notify restriction on permits.